DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 Pay close attention to the cleaning instructions that come with your mat, of course.
 Some yoga mats should not be washed in a washing machine.
 But assuming that your mat is machine-washable, it’s perfectly fine to pop it in and let it clean on its own.

-I use the Aurorae Synergy, a towel-mat combo, and typically clean it by putting it in the machine on cold, along with a little bit of baking soda (for deodorizing purposes), a small amount of light (not too fragrant) laundry detergent, and a slight amount of essential oils (lavender, sandalwood, eucalyptus) for fragrance.
+I use the Aurorae Synergy, a towel-mat combo, and typically clean it by putting it in the machine on cold, along with a little bit of baking soda (for deodorizing purposes), a small amount of light (not too fragrant) laundry detergent, and a slight amount of essential oils (lavender, sandalwood, eucalyptus) for fragrance and additional disinfecting.

 You’ll most likely need to let your mat air dry, and that can take several hours.
 I usually hang my mat and let it dry overnight.
-You can dry it outside if you like, but be careful not to place it in direct sunlight, as that can damage many mats.
+You can dry it outside if you like, but be careful not to place it in direct sunlight, as extensive sun exposure can damage many mats.

-I initially learned how to clean a yoga mat from a few friends and have found that this method works for me.
+I initially learned how to clean a yoga mat from a few friends and have found that this washing machine method works for me.
 As always, your mileage may vary.

 Cleaning products that can disinfect a yoga mat range in price from under $10 to almost $50.
 Here’s a quick overview of cleaning products that we personally recommend.

-Another excellent mat spray is the Black Diamond Spray Cleaner.
+Another excellent yoga mat spray is the Black Diamond Spray Cleaner.
 This biodegradable, alcohol-free cleaner won’t damage your mat.
 The cleaning solution is made with essential oils, which add a nice scent after every cleaning.
-Aurorae suggests using the spray after each yoga practice, then wiping the mat or allowing it to air dry.
-This product is not expensive, so consider giving it a shot if you’re on the fence.
+Use the spray after yoga practice, then wiping the mat or allowing it to air dry.
+This product is not expensive, so consider giving it a shot if you’re undecided.

-If scented wipes are more your thing, Jo-Sha’s 50-pack is a good option.
+If scented yoga mat wipes are more your thing, Jasmine Seven’s Wipes Multi-Pack is a great option.
 The alcohol- and bleach-free wipes come in lavender and tea tree varieties.
 The wipes are gentle and can clean a mat easily without causing any damage or leaving any sticky residue on the mat surface.
 We consider them the best yoga mat wipes.